Ira-marriott/iMARA/README.md

 The threshold indicates how certain the classifer is that a component contains neural activity.
 For example a threshold of 0.6 indicates that all components that were classified with a less that 60% likelihood of containing neural activity are marked for rejection.

+For any issues with the code or with implementing the function please contact Ira Marriott - u1434978@uel.ac.uk